Last week I was interviewed for a podcast. The host started by asking me what questions drive my research. I think I fumbled the response.

 As soon as one inquires sociohistorically into the process by which brains and computers have been put into equivalence, one sees that the foundations of the argument are shaky; a cascade of reductions, as well as their distribution, surreptitiously ended up presenting the computer as an image of the brain.
 Historically, it was first the reduction of the Turing machine as an expression of mental processes, then the reduction of neurons as on/off entities, then the reduction of the EDVAC as an input-output device controlled by a central organ, then the distribution of this view through academic networks and commercial arrangements that allowed computers to be considered as deriving from the brain.
 It is the collusion of all of these translations (Latour 2005), along with many others, that made computers appear as the consequences of the brain’s structure.
 (123)

-And a bit further down the page:
+And further down the page:

 In short, similarly to von Neumann’s view on the EDVAC but with far less engineering applications, the brain as conceived by the computational metaphor of the mind selects the appropriate mental program from the infinite library of all possible programs.
 (123, bolded font originally in italics)